ziyyy101/FizzBuzz/README.md

 and it is, loosely speaking, a program that knows how to compile and run your program — it calls method `main` in the file you choose to run.

-For now, it is enough to know that the main method gets run.

 ### Task 1.1: Rewrite this using `while`

 - [ ] You've puzzled through how Java `for` and `if` statements work; now rewrite this